 If you’ve followed my affordable travel finance blog for a while, you know that sharing how much I spend on trips around the world is one of my favorite things to do.
 If this is your first time visiting my blog, welcome!
 You probably stumbled on this article while searching for how much to budget for a trip to China or maybe you’re curious to see how much things generally cost.
 Before we dive in, I wanted to put it out there that my China trip was extremely affordable.
 I snagged a phenomenal 10-day trip to China for $299 USD per person (including airfare, hotels, daily breakfast etc).
 While your trip to China will look drastically different than mine, use my budget as a spending guide for planning your own trip.
-And be sure to grab the PDF version of this blog post so you’ll have all the information you need later on.

 Press play and listen to this podcast episode where Kyle and I share additional tips for planning a trip to China.

 How Much Does a Trip to China Cost?

 10-Day Tour Cost: $960 USD for two people (or $480 USD per person)

 I first saw this vacation package to China on TravelZoo’s Top 20 Deals in early December 2018.

 My partner and I spent $299 USD per person on this 10 day vacation package with UTO Vacation including round-trip airfare from New York City to Beijing (return from Shanghai), breakfast, some lunch, transportation, activities and accommodation.
 Along with the 10 day tour, we also had to pay mandatory gratuity of $180 USD per person.